preetisawant/cloud-foundry/add-serv-inst.md

 * Creates a service instance in the public {{site.data.keyword.Bluemix}}.
 * Creates an alias of that public service instance inside the CFEE space from which the service instance was created.

-The following sections describe how you can view, add, create, and bind service instances in the user interface and with the Cloud Foundry CLI.
+The following sections describe how you can add, create, control access, and bind service instances in the user interface and with the Cloud Foundry CLI.

 ## Viewing {{site.data.keyword.Bluemix_notm}} service instances across all CFEE environments